Vietanh-Vu/IT3230-C-basic/README.md

-# Week 12: Search: binary search.
+# Week 12: Search: Binary Search Tree.

 This directory contains the exercises for week 12 of the course.
 There are a total of 1 exercise, with a deadline of 10:00 PM on 16/01/2023.